jiyajindal/Aura/README.md

 ### Our Team:

-Seyed Farshad Abedi (MSc in Physics): Data Selection and Web page Development Andrea Sotalbo (BE in Software Engineering): Data Visualization Jiya Jindal (BE (Honors) Aeronautical Engineering):Data Visualization Joshua Kahn (Bachelor in Aerospace Engineering): Alexa App Development Maryam Shahpasand (PHD Candidate in Computer Science):Data Selection and A.I Jamshid Ghasemi (Aircraft Engineer): Health and Environment Research
+- Seyed Farshad Abedi (MSc in Physics): Data Selection and Web page Development
+- Joshua Kahn (Bachelor in Aerospace Engineering): Alexa App Development
+- Maryam Shahpasand (PHD Candidate in Computer Science):Data Selection and A.I
+- Andrea Sotalbo (BE in Software Engineering): Data Visualization
+- Jiya Jindal (BE (Honors) Aeronautical Engineering):Data Visualization
+- Jamshid Ghasemi (Aircraft Engineer): Health and Environment Research

 Our features will hence allow for seamless integration of technology and ease of use in everyday life, to help our users live a more comfortable life.